-If the district employs licensed agricultural (ag) applicators or contracts commercial structural or ag applicators (not employees of the district, but of a commercial business) the Inspector will only review use records to determine if yellow or red category products were used and to confirm whether the district has a preferential use of lower risk pesticides and non-chemical pest management strategies.
+If the district employs licensed agricultural (ag) applicators or contracts commercial structural or ag applicators (not employees of the district, but of a commercial business), the Inspector will only review use records to determine if yellow or red category products were used and to confirm whether the district has a preferential use of lower risk pesticides and non-chemical pest management strategies.

-D. SPCS Inspection Strategic Plan for FY 2025
+D. SPCS Inspection Strategic Plan for FY 2026

-Table 1 represents the SPCS's Inspection Strategic Plan for FY 2025.
+Table 1 represents the SPCS's Inspection Strategic Plan for FY 2026.

-As discussed in Section III of the main report, performance measures used by this program are set by the Legislative Budget Board (LBB) in the agency's strategic plan.
+As discussed in Section IV of the main report, performance measures used by this program are set by the Legislative Budget Board (LBB) in the agency's strategic plan.

-As of April 11, 2024, there are 3,915 (227 new licenses) commercial business licenses, and 1,375 licenses for non-commercial and non-commercial political businesses and school district licenses.
-Based on these numbers and the inspection frequency outlined above, SPCS inspectors would be obligated to perform 1,424 inspections annually.
-The LBB proposes a total of 1,940 SPC inspections in FY 2025.
+As of April 3, 2025, there are 4,202 (375 new licenses) commercial business licenses, and 1,749 licenses for non-commercial and non-commercial political businesses and school district licenses.
+The LBB proposes a total of 2,025 SPC inspections in FY 2026.
 ACP staff will use the LBB performance measures as the inspection goal to be more protective of Texas consumers.